tryggvigy/Vefforritun-Blog/_posts/2014-08-29-semantic-html5-tags-and-how-to-use-them.markdown

   <header>, <nav>, <article>, <img>, <h1>
 ~~~

-- Semantic tags clearly define the purpouse and meaning of content they hold.
+- Semantic tags clearly define the purpouse and meaning of the content they hold.

 ##### In the codepen below is an example of semantic html code: